redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 We were able to use the `id` of the post that we created in our fixture because the fixtures contain the actual database data after being inserted, not just the few fields we defined in the fixture itself.
 In addition to `id` we could access `createdAt` which is defaulted to `now()` in the database.

 We'll test that all the fields we give to the `createComment()` function are actually created in the database, and for good measure just make sure that `createdAt` is set to a non-null value.
-We could test the actual timestamp is correct, but that involves freezing the Javascript Date object so that no matter how long the test takes, you can still compare to value to `new Date` which is right *now*, down to the millisecond.
-While possible, it's beyond the scope of our fun tutorial, since it gets [very gnarly](https://codewithhugo.com/mocking-the-current-date-in-jest-tests/)!
+We could test that the actual timestamp is correct, but that involves freezing the Javascript Date object so that no matter how long the test takes, you can still compare the value to `new Date` which is right *now*, down to the millisecond.
+While possible, it's beyond the scope of our easy, breezy tutorial since it gets [very gnarly](https://codewithhugo.com/mocking-the-current-date-in-jest-tests/)!

 Okay, our comments service is feeling pretty solid now that we have our tests in place.
-The last step is add an actual form so that users can actually create comments on blog posts.
+The last step is add a form so that users can actually leave a comment on a blog post.

 ## Creating a Comment Form

-We're ready to let users add their own comments!
-Let's generate a form and then we'll build it out and integrate it in Storybook, and then add some tests.
+Let's generate a form and then we'll build it out and integrate it via Storybook, then add some tests.

 ```terminal
 yarn rw g component CommentForm